InfosecEducationFoundation/InfosecEducationFoundation.github.io/index.md

 # Welcome to the Infosec Campout

 August 23-25 at [Tolt MacDonald Park & Campground](https://www.kingcounty.gov/services/parks-recreation/parks/parks-and-natural-lands/popular-parks/toltmacdonald.aspx)
-The conference will be 24th
+The conference will be 24th of August from 3pm to 8pm Camping will be the night of the 23rd, and the night of the 24th.

 ## Please find our Social Contract [here](Social_contract.md)